Gurunathan16/product-management-system/README.md

 ```

 #### Response(409 CONFLICT)
-*Occurs when the Usernam or Email ID already exists in the system.*
+*Occurs when the Username or Email ID already exists in the system.*
 ```json
 {
     "status": "Conflict",